AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 Introduction
 =============

 `Aviatrix Services Architecture <http://aviatrix.com/blog/architectural-evolution-networking-public-cloud/>`_ builds automated and scalable network architecture for the cloud, as shown in the diagram below.
 Key characteristics in this architecture:

  - Spoke VPC to Spoke VPC networking is direct without going through the Transit VPC and is orchestrated by the central controller.
 Spoke VPCs do not run BGP protocol.
  - BGP runs between the gateway in the Transit VPC and AWS VGW to faciliate communication between Spoke VPC and on-prem.
 The idea is you need to configure on-prem connectivity to VGW once and there is no need again when new Spoke VPC is stood up.

 |image0|

 This guide provides instructions on how to enable BGP for a Transit VPC solution.
 Aviatrix gateway deployed in Transit VPC exchanges routes with a VGW that connects to on-prem by Direct Connect or Internet.

-Deploymnet Steps
+Deployment Steps
 =================

 1. Establish BGP between Aviatrix Gateway and VGW in Transit VPC